 Something I get asked quite often about is the validity of a degree in Accounting.
 You don’t technically need one to be an accountant, so why bother?
 Is it worth the time and effort?

 I would always wholeheartedly recommend a career in which you become a qualified accountant.
 However, whether or not you precede that with going to University and getting a degree in the subject, is very much dependent on the individual.

-Cost of University
+Cost of University when Studying Accounting

-For me, this is the core factor on deciding whether or not to go to University to study accounting.
+For me, this is the core factor in deciding whether or not to go to University to study accounting.
 This will be highly impacted by where in the world you are.
 To some extent, I think America is more demanding for people to have a University Degree than other countries.

 I am located in the UK, and it is quite common to pursue an Accounting Qualification, without having been to University.

 But saying that, not all Universities are the same in the UK, and not all are the same cost.
 The University you decide on is going to determine how much Student Debt you will have to deal with later in your life.
 Coming from experience, this can be a real pain when you’re trying to progress with your life.
 For example, I didn’t realise until a couple of years ago how much student debt impacts your mortgage-ability.
 Despite the fact my student debt payments were not huge (£250-ish per month), it took about £50k off the amount the banks would lend me to buy a property.
 Luckily for me, I left University with about £15k worth of debt, which is nothing compared to some people.
 So, in my instance, I just paid off the £7k remaining on my balance, and got the mortgage.
 However, not all people will be that lucky.